ursmal1948/algorithms/algorithms/strings/README.md

 ## Usage

 <font size="+1">
-Once installed, you can import the ciphers package and utilize its functionalities in Python projects.
+Once installed, you can import the strings package and utilize its functionalities in Python projects.
 </font>

 ## Strings Analysis